nikitavoloboev/data/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 - [psd](https://github.com/webtoon/psd) - Blazing fast, zero-dependency PSD parser for the web and Node.js.
 - [Redo](https://github.com/re-do/re-po) - Set of devtools that make it easier to build and test JS/TS. ([Docs](https://redo.dev/docs/model/intro/))
 - [Immerhin](https://github.com/webstudio-is/immerhin) - Send patches around to keep the system in sync.
+- [typed-struct](https://github.com/sarakusha/typed-struct) - TypeScript utility library for creating objects that store their properties in a buffer for serialization/deserialization.
+- [remote-ui](https://github.com/Shopify/remote-ui) - Allows you to create custom component APIs in JavaScript that can be used to render UI from a context other than the UI thread, like a web worker.
+- [martha](https://github.com/selfawarestudio/martha) - Tiny collection of convenient JavaScript utilities.

 ## Links